 - Subpath: Extra subpath within a package, relative to the package root.
 Optional.

 Dependency-Track uses Package URL in several ways:

-- Routes the identification of vulnerabilities to one or more internal scanners
+- Routes the identification of vulnerabilities to one or more analyzers

-- Reduces false positives and false negatives by using the scanner that is most appropriate to the ecosystem the component belongs
+- Reduces false positives and false negatives by using the analyzer that is most appropriate to the ecosystem the component belongs

 - Works in conjunction with numerous repositories to identify outdated components across multiple ecosystems

-Dependency-Track (as of v3.1.0) also provides the ability to determine out-of-date components.
+Dependency-Track provides the ability to determine out-of-date components.
 It uses the Package URL of the component and maps it to a corresponding list of repositories that have been configured to support the components ecosystem.

 Refer to Repositories for further information.